Cobalt (video game): Beta

 Additional features were planned for the beta stage including a fully working level editor (and multiple editors), in-game level sharing between players, as well as the macOS and Linux ports of the game.
-Of these, the editors and the macOS port have been released during the alpha stage.
+Of these, the editors and the macOS port were released during the Alpha stage.

 The Beta was never officially released as the game left Alpha, and the game was instead launched directly into its Gold version.

 Gold

 The final version of the game includes tools for sharing user-generated content (on Steam), a complete story mode, and same computer co-op multiplayer.
 Unlike the alpha, the main game's engine is powered by Autodesk Stingray (as opposed to the in-house engine DaisyMoon).
+The macOS and Linux ports were ultimately scrapped in favor of prioritizing networked play.

 Xbox port

 The game was ported to the Xbox 360 and Xbox One by Fatshark.
+This version of the game has not been updated since release.

 Reception

-Cobalt received "mixed or average" reviews, according to video game review aggregator Metacritic.
+Cobalt received "mixed or average" reviews, according to video game review aggregator website Metacritic.